Western Downs Regional Council area

 - A smaller percentage of resident workers aged 35 to 44 years (20.7% compared to 22.0%)

-From 2011 to 2016, Western Downs Regional Council area's resident workers population decreased by 102 people (0.7%).
+From 2011 to 2016, the Western Downs Regional Council area's resident workers (All industries) population decreased by 102 people (-0.7%).
 This represents an average annual change of -0.14% per year over the period.

 The largest changes in the resident workers age structure in the Western Downs Regional Council area between 2011 and 2016 were in the age groups: